Hypnosia is a strategy game designed for 2 to 6 players.

 - in the same turn if the pawn landed on the special space using the 1st die.

 A pawn can't move back to an outer circle.

-Once a player has finished his two moves, play continues with the player on his left who does the same sequence of events.
+Once a player has finished their two moves, play continues with the player on their left who does the same sequence of events.

 End of the game/Victory

 To enter into the center, a player must:

 - put a pawn on one of the 6 special locations surrounding the center.

 - get a "1" on a die (because all points of a die must be "burned").

 The game ends either:

 - if there are 5 pawns in the center.